pornin/TestSSLServer/README.md

 even if normal clients do not use it.

 Therefore, **all weak cipher suites and keys should be disabled**.

+### Un-warned Conditions

+TestSSLServer's warnings are supposed to point at conditions for which an actual vulnerability or possible weakness has been demonstrated.
+It won't warn about configurations that are merely unfashionable.
+The most conspicuous example is cipher suites that use MD5.
+MD5 is very weak with regards to _collisions_; but when a cipher suite uses MD5 (e.g.
+`RSA_WITH_RC4_128_MD5`), it does so as part of HMAC, and there is no known way to break HMAC/MD5.
+Therefore, TestSSLServer does not emit a warning for MD5 usage in a cipher suite, even though some other SSL-testing tools may give a "bad grade" when MD5 is encountered.

+`RSA_WITH_RC4_128_MD5` would still get a warning, though, because of its use of RC4.
+And use of MD5 in the signature of a certificate would also be reported, because that one can be unsafe.

 ### Untested Conditions